-As a special-purpose fund (Zweckvermögen), the Fund is exempt from German corporation tax and trade tax.
+As a special-purpose fund (Zweckvermögen), the Fund is (in principle) exempt from German corporation tax and trade tax.
+It may, however, get to a definite burden of capital gains tax in the amount of 15 percent on German dividends and German equity-type profit participation certificates, if certain provisions of the Income Tax Act cannot be complied with.
 Taxable income of the Fund is, however, treated as investment income (Einkünfte aus Kapitalvermögen) in the tax returns of individual investors insofar as it, together with other investment income, exceeds the current annual saver's allowance of EUR 801 (for single persons or spouses assessed separately) or EUR 1,602 (for spouses assessed jointly).

 Investment income is generally subject to a withholding tax of 25 percent (plus solidarity surcharge and, if applicable, church tax).
-Investment income includes income distributed by the Fund, deemed distribution income, interim profits as well as profits from the sale and acquisition of fund units, provided they were/are acquired after 31 December 2008.
+Investment income includes income distributed by the Fund, deemed distribution income, interim profits as well as profits from the sale and acquisition of fund units, provided they were/are acquired after 31 December 2008.4